Wardrop/Scorched/docs/02_fundamentals/02_configuration.md

     The directory Scorched should serve static files from.
 Should be set to false if the web server or some other middleware is serving static files.
 * `config[:strip_trailing_slash] = :redirect`
     Controls how trailing forward slashes in requests are handled.
-    * `:redirect` - Strips and redirects URL's ending in a forward slash
+    * `:redirect` - Strips and redirects URL's ending in a forward slash.
+Note that for efficiency sake, the redirection takes place in the first controller that has this option set to `:redirect`, hence a sub-controller that otherwise matches the request will never be invoked, even if it sets `:strip_trailing_slash` to something other than `:redirect`.
-    * `:ignore` - Internally ignores trailing slash
+    * `:ignore` - Internally ignores (pretends it doesn't exist) any trailing slash
     * `false` - Does nothing.
-Respects the presence of a trailing forward flash.
+Respects the presence of a trailing forward flash, as it would any other trailing character.

 You can also configure the default options when rendering views by setting them on the `render_defaults` hash.
 The options specified here are merged with those provided when calling the `render` method, with the explicit options obviously taking precedence over the defaults.